Quillwyrm/LiteNotes/README.md

 - Per-project notes (stored externally)
 - Viewing any `.md` file in a readable, styled mode
-- editing a `.md` file by double clicking the notes panel
+- editing an `.md` file by double clicking the notes panel